mkoura/antithesis/cli/README.md

 source <(anti --bash-completion-script "$(which anti)")
 ```

-You can have a pretty output (not valid JSON,  but easier to read) by passing --pretty switch or setting the `ANTI_PRETTY` environment variable to any value:
+You can have a pretty output (not valid JSON,  but easier to read) by passing `--pretty` switch or setting the `ANTI_PRETTY` environment variable to any value:
 ```bash
 export ANTI_PRETTY=1
 ```

+For scripting purposes you can disable the pretty effect of the env-var by passing `--no-pretty` switch.

 ### Environment variables